zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 `.skip-at-least`, except with `.pull-one` semantics for return values.
-Its default implemention involves just calling those two methods, short-circuiting and returning `IterationEnd` if the `.skip-at-least` returned a falsy value, and is very likely good enough for all `Iterator`s.
-The method exists as a convenience for `Iterator` *users* who call methods on `Iterators` and (at the moment) it's not used by any methods that can be called on users' `Seq`s.
+Its default implemention involves just calling those two methods, short-circuiting and returning `IterationEnd` if the `.skip-at-least` returned a falsy value, and it is very likely good enough for all `Iterator`s.
+The method exists as a convenience for `Iterator` *users* who call methods on `Iterators` and (at the moment) it's not used in core Rakudo Perl 6 by any methods that can be called on users' `Seq`s.

+## A so, so count...